syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if either value is out of range.
+#NUM! - occurs if either value is out of range.

-&#35;VALUE! - occurs if either value is non-numeric.
+#VALUE! - occurs if either value is non-numeric.

 #### Example: